 What should be more of a concern is to hunt out where they came from and eliminate the source.
 Bed bugs can crop up in perfectly clean mattresses, not always soiled ones.
 Whether you are in your home or a hotel, all they need is a host to feast on.

 Look for tiny red bugs on your mattress.
 They can be lurking on the sheets, the carpet, wallpaper, floorboards or tiny crack on the walls too.
 If you go camping, check the sleeping bags and change them if necessary.
-If you are traveling, request a different room.
+If you are travelling, request a different room.
 If you or a family member have been bitten at home, call a professional pest control service at once.